NeoBlack/DockerDevBox/README.md

 - Elasticsearch
 - Redis
 - Mailhog
+- Shell-in-a-box
 - GraphicsMagick

+## What is missing?
+- xdebug
+- xhprof / blackfire

 ## Bash into your containers
 Run one of the following commands to access your containers: